turingschool/front-end-curriculum/projects/light-side.md

 ### Project Professionalism

 * 4 - All requirements from 3 met, codebase has zero linter errors/warnings and readme contains screenshots of application.
 Project team uses a rebase workflow, taking advantage of github issues to track work.
 Project shows a complete mastery of React architecture.
 * 3 - PropType functionality is complete, the codebase has less than 5 linter errors, README has been updated with all group members.
 Project utilized wireframes from the outset.
-All git commits are atomic, made first to branches, and use descriptive and consise commit messages.
+All git commits are atomic, made first to branches, and use descriptive and concise commit messages.
 Project demonstrates a fundamental understanding of React architecture.
 * 2 - Project is missing PropTypes, README updates, wireframes, or has more than 5 linter errors.
 Project team makes large infrequent git commits.
 Project shows a basic understanding of React.
 * 1 - PropTypes are substantially unused, README is incomplete, wireframes were not used, or more than 10 linter errors are present.
 Git history does not show evolution of project, with many large and inconsistent commits.
 Project shows little understanding of React and significant refactoring is required.